 Most network attacks tend to follow familiar patterns or phases.
 These phases can be assembled into an attack chain that characterizes the progression of steps an attacker takes to ultimately achieve their objective, such as stealing sensitive data.

-Reveal(x) assigns an attack chain category to all security detections.
-On the Detections page, the attack chain flow chart highlights the number of detections that are associated with each attack phase, as shown in the following figure.
+Reveal(x) assigns a category to all security detections.
+When the Group by filter is set to All on the Detections page, the attack chain flow chart highlights the number of detections that are associated with each attack phase, as shown in the following figure.

 |Important:||Multiple detections in the attack chain can be associated with an attack.
 Detections associated with attack phases can be detected in any order.|